uber/Cadence-Docs/src/docs/04-java-client/18-workflow-replay-shadowing.md

 #### Shadow Concurrency

 - Concurrency: workflow replay concurrency.
-If not specified, will be default to 1.
+If not specified, it will default to 1.
 For local shadowing, an error will be returned if a value higher than 1 is specified.

 ### Local Shadowing Test

 Local shadowing test is similar to the replay test.
-First create a workflow shadower with optional shadow and replay options, then register the workflow that need to be shadowed.
+First create a workflow shadower with optional shadow and replay options, then register the workflow that needs to be shadowed.
 Finally, call the `Run` method to start the shadowing.
 The method will return if shadowing has finished or any non-deterministic error is found.

 Here's a simple example.
 The example is also available [here](https://github.com/uber/cadence-java-samples/blob/master/src/test/java/com/uber/cadence/samples/hello/HelloWorkflowShadowingTest.java).